-On the employee's hire date, eligible all employees will receive 24 hours of paid sick leave.
+On the employee's hire date, all employees will receive 24 hours of paid sick leave.
 Regular, full-time employees accrue 3.34 hours (10 days annually) of PTO per pay period (24 pay periods per year) and these employees can use their PTO for paid sick leave.
 Regular, full-time employees can accumulate PTO up to a balance of 160 (20 days).
-Employees who are not eligible for the PTO policy as outlined above Unused sick leave will be removed from the at the end of each year of employment (i.e., on the employee's anniversary date).
-All eligible employees will be credited with 24 hours of paid sick leave at the commencement of the each employment year up to 40 hours.
+Employees who are not eligible for the PTO policy as outlined above will be credited with 24 hours of paid sick leave at the commencement of each employment year up to 40 hours.
 Employees will also accrue 1 hour of paid sick leave per every 30 hours worked until the employee has accrued the equivalent of 5 days or 40 hours of paid sick leave, whichever is greater.
 Any unused sick leave is not paid out on separation of employment.